 The beneficial interest in the assets of the Trust is divided into Units issued in Series.
 The Trust may issue Units in Series.
 Only Series A Units, Series F Units and Series I Units are offered hereby.
 The Manager may issue additional Series without the approval of the Unitholders, provided same are within the investment objectives of the Trust.
 All of the Series of Units have the same investment objective, strategies and restrictions but differ with respect to one or more of their features, such as fees or distributions, as set out in this Offering Memorandum.
-The Trust's net asset value (the "Net Asset Value") is calculated as the value of the Trust's assets, less its liabilities, computed on a particular date in accordance with the Declaration of Trust.
+The Trust's Net Asset Value is calculated as the value of the Trust's assets, less its liabilities, computed on a particular date in accordance with the Declaration of Trust.
 The Manager also will calculate the Net Asset Value for each Unit.

 Computershare Trust Company of Canada is the trustee of the Trust ("Trustee") pursuant to the Declaration of Trust.
-Trez Capital Fund Management Limited Partnership is the manager of the Trust ("Manager") under the Declaration of Trust.
+Trez Capital Fund Management Limited Partnership is the Manager under the Declaration of Trust.
 Trez Capital Limited Partnership is the mortgage broker of the Trust ("Mortgage Broker") pursuant to the Mortgage Broker Agreement.
-The principal place of business of the Manager and the Mortgage Broker is located at 1550-1185 West Georgia Street, Vancouver, British Columbia, V6E 4E6.
-The registered office of the Manager and the Mortgage Broker is 2900-595 Burrard Street, Vancouver, British Columbia, V7X 1J5.
+The principal place of business of the Manager and the Mortgage Broker is located at 1550-1185 West Georgia Street, Vancouver,